coveo-labs/web-scraper-helper/misc/chrome_extension/README.md

 # Chrome Extension
 The web-scraper-helper Google Chrome extension allows you to easily create and test web scraping configurations to use with Coveo Cloud V2 Web and Sitemap source types.

-The web scraping configuration developped with the extenson can tell the crawler to exclude web page sections and extract metadata (see [Web Scraping Configuration](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=277)).
+The web scraping configuration developed with the extension can tell the crawler to exclude web page sections and extract metadata (see [Web Scraping Configuration](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=277)).
 The extension does not currently support testing the creation of sub-items.

 The extension provides both a GUI and a JSON text editor to create, save, and test your web scraping configuration on specific pages, and immediately see the results.